AFC Metalul Buzău: History

-In 1971, through a reorganization of the football from Buzău, Gloria Buzău was formed and taking a part of Metalul's players and the place in Divizia C, Gloria succeeded in the 1971–72 Divizia C season to occupy the 1st place in the series and after a play-off match at Ploiești to promote in Divizia B.
+In 1971, as part of a reorganization of football in Buzău, Gloria Buzău was established and took over part of Metalul's squad as well as its place in Divizia C. Gloria went on to win its series in the 1971–72 Divizia C season and subsequently earned promotion to Divizia B following a promotion play-off held at Ploiești.

-At the insistence of the workers from the IUT factory, in 1982 the football team was re-established.
-At that time Steaua Săhăteni, a small team from Buzău County played in Divizia C. Buzoienii merged with the team from Săhăteni and took its place in Liga III.
+At the insistence of workers from the IUT factory, the Metalul football team was re-established in 1982.
+At the time, Steaua Săhăteni, a club from Săhăteni, Buzău County, was competing in Divizia C. Metalul merged with the Săhăteni side and assumed its place in the third tier.

-In 1996, following the association with CORD Buzău, Metalul became Metalcord Buzău.
-The last edition in which the team from Buzău evolved in the Liga III under this name was 2005–06 Divizia C season.
+In 1996, following an association with CORD Buzău, the club was renamed Metalcord Buzău.
+The final season in which the team competed in Divizia C under this name was the 2005–06 Divizia C campaign.

-In the summer of 2007, the club returned to its former name AS Metalul Buzău and participated annually in the Buzău County Championship, the equivalent of the Liga IV in the Romanian football system.
+In the summer of 2007, the club reverted to its former name, AS Metalul Buzău, and subsequently competed in the Buzău County Championship, corresponding to Liga IV in the Romanian football league system.

-The team was taken over in 2013 by the company Revicom Oil, changing its name in AFC Metalul Buzău.
+In 2013, the club was taken over by the company Revicom Oil and adopted its current name, AFC Metalul Buzău.

-At the end of 2016–17 Metalul won Liga IV – Buzău County and the promotion play-off match against CS Amara, the Ialomița County champion, 9–2 on aggregate and promoted back to Liga III after 10 years of absence.
+At the end of the 2016–17 season, Metalul won the Buzău County Championship and faced CS Amara, the Ialomița County Championship winners, in the promotion play-off.
+Metalul won 9–2 on aggregate and returned to Liga III after a ten-year absence.

-In the 2019–20 season, Metalul achieved the club's best performance in Cupa României when reached Round of 16, after winning against Avântul Zărnești (3–0 by FA decision; 2nd Round), Gloria Buzău (3–2 after pen.; 3rd Round), CSM Focșani (1–0 a.e.t.; 4th Round), FK Miercurea Ciuc (1–0; Round of 32) and losing to Politehnica Iași (0–3; Round of 16).
+The 2019–20 Cupa României brought one of the club's most notable cup runs up to that point.
+Metalul advanced past Olimpic Zărnești 3–0 by federation decision in the second round, local rivals Gloria Buzău on penalties after a 3–3 draw in the third round, CSM Focșani 1–0 after extra time in the fourth round and FK Miercurea Ciuc 1–0 in the Round of 32.
+The run ended in the Round of 16 with a 0–3 defeat against Politehnica Iași.

+During the following seasons, Metalul established itself as one of the stronger sides in Liga III.
+The club eventually dominated Series II in the 2023–24 season, collecting 49 points during the 18-match regular season before finishing the play-off with 74 points, 21 ahead of second-placed CSM Focșani.